ferreira-tb/fix-me/README.md

 # fix-me

-This is a demo showcase for [`@tauri-store/svelte`](https://tb.dev.br/tauri-store/plugin-svelte/guide/getting-started), a Tauri plugin providing persistent stores for Svelte apps.
+This is a demo showcase for [`@tauri-store/pinia`](https://tb.dev.br/tauri-store/plugin-pinia/guide/getting-started), a Tauri plugin providing persistent stores for Vue apps.

 ## Usage